-The focus of the Construction Programs is the design and management of construction project organizations, processes and methods so that creation and operation of facilities are:
+Our Construction Program focuses on the design and management of construction project organizations, processes and methods to enable the creation and operation of facilities that are:

 - Environmentally sensitive

 Our research and curriculum emphasize the study and understanding of the systems and processes of construction with the aim of creating tools and methods that professionals will find easy to use and can readily adopt.
 Arming professionals with this knowledge and new methods makes it feasible to meet the construction challenges of the coming decades.

 Traditional approaches to construction engineering and management focused largely upon the economic aspects of a project: the developer’s economic interest in minimizing costs and maximizing near-term facility sale to an operator.
 Yet this simply passed a number of concerns and problems downstream for subsequent stakeholders to worry about.

 A restrictive project envelope

 The interests of subsequent stakeholders, however, can be addressed only minimally after design and construction are complete.
 A facility’s performance in areas like energy consumption, wastewater production and the eventual disposal/recycling of construction materials has largely been predetermined by design and construction processes that never took them into consideration.